MislavJaksic/Knowledge-Repository/Thinking/Stonetop/BookOne/07Expeditions/README.md

 Zoom in and out of scenes and loose play.
 They might not have enough time to Trade and Barter.
 Let them do research, but if they dawdl tell them the requirements and consequences.
-Followers, including Marshal's Crew, will join the expedition unless the mission if fulish or against the goals of the followers.
+Followers, including Marshal's Crew, will join the expedition unless the mission is fulish or against the goals of the followers.
 If PCs seek followers, offer an opportunity or introduce someone through Know Things, Seek Insight or Persuade.
 Candidates can come from a Muster too.
 Followers also Outfit.